makersacademy/chitter-challenge/README.md

 About:
 -------
-This is a weekend challenge form week 4 of the Maker's Academy course.
+This is a weekend challenge from week 4 of the Maker's Academy course.
 We were asked to create a twitter clone that allows users to post messages to a public streams.

 User Stories:
 -------